Unity-Technologies/com.unity.multiplayer.docs/docs/installation/migratingfromUNet.md

 Currently Netcode offers no replacment for the NetworkMangerHUD.

-The [Community Contributions Extension Package](https://github.com/Unity-Technologies/multiplayer-community-contributions/tree/master/com.community.netcode.extensions) contains a a drop in `NetworkManagerHud` component you can use for a quick substitute.
+The [Community Contributions Extension Package](https://github.com/Unity-Technologies/multiplayer-community-contributions/tree/master/com.community.netcode.extensions) has a a drop in `NetworkManagerHud` component you can use for a quick substitute.
 -->

 ## Replace NetworkIdentity with NetworkObject